svarsha220/portfolio/README.md

 <h5>GitHub Repo of </h5>[ui-ux-projects](https://github.com/svarsha220/ui-ux-projects)

+* # <h2>Landing page for a product/service </h2>

+This project involves the design and development of a landing page for a fictional product/service.
+The page is structured using HTML, styled with CSS, and enhanced with JavaScript for interactive features.
+The landing page includes sections like product features, an image gallery, and clear call-to-action (CTA) buttons to drive user engagement.
+Currently working on it ..

 # Experience :

 * **Intern at NSIC arjun vision**\
    _mobile application development_\
     ***( June 2024 -July 2024 )***\
    During my internship, I gained hands-on experience in Android Studio, developing and optimizing Android applications.
 I worked on various features, enhancing my understanding of app development and UI/UX design.

+* **Intern at TechnoHacks Solutions**\
+   _front-end developer_\
+    ***( Dec 2024 -Current )***\